syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 Excel exporting provides support for exporting multiple grids on the same page.
 This feature is particularly useful when you want to combine and organize data from different grids for a unified view in the exported Excel file.

-To achieve this, you need to define the `multipleExport.type` property as **AppendToSheet** in the `excelExportProperties` object.
+To achieve this, you need to define the `multipleExport.type` property as **AppendToSheet** in the `ExcelExportProperties` object.
 This setting ensures that the data from each grid will be appended to the same Excel sheet.

 Additionally, you have an option to include blank rows between the data of each grid to visually separate them in the exported Excel sheet.
 The number of blank rows to be inserted can be defined using the `multipleExport.blankRows` property.